-Specialty dental services in Houston, TX often use sleep dentistry for more intense dental procedures.
+Specialty dental services often use sleep dentistry for more intense dental procedures.
 The only difference between sleep dentistry vs sedation dentistry is that you may fall into a deep sleep and be unconscious during the procedure.
 The only other difference is how the sedation is administered.

 Like sedation dentistry, sleep dentistry is safe and easy to administer.
 There are two main types of sleep dentistry:

 During IV sedation, the dentist inserts an IV into your vein.
 IV sedation is the fastest type of sedation, putting you to sleep within seconds or minutes of the injection.
 You are completely asleep during the procedure and will not remember anything.
 IV sedation is ideal for longer procedures of two hours or more.
 You will not remember anything about the session.